Innovation prize model: The Medical Innovation Prize Fund Act S1137 and S1138

 The two bills proposed on May 26, 2011, by Senator Bernie Sanders would completely remove legal barriers to the manufacture and sale of generic drugs.
 The bills will give the government the right to set specific goals and direct research to certain areas of medicine.
 S1137 would apply to all prescription drugs, and S1138 is focused on HIV/AIDS medications.
 The bills call for both the government and private insurance companies to fund the "Medical Innovation Prize Fund."
-According to the S1137 bill, the innovation fund would create a fund of .55% of GDP, $80 billion of GDP based on 2010 numbers.
-S1138 calls for a .02% GDP fund for HIV/AIDS innovation prizes that amounts to about $3 billion a year.
+According to the S1137 bill, the innovation fund would be 0.55% of GDP, or $80 billion, based on 2010 numbers.
+S1138 calls for a 0.02% GDP fund for HIV/AIDS innovation prizes, amounting to about $3 billion a year.

-In a statement made at a subcommittee meeting, Senator Sanders said, "It simply blew me away and would blow anyone’s mind—that one drug, Atripla, costs $25,000 per year."
-He called this bill “fairly radical for the U.S. Congress.”
+In a statement made at a subcommittee meeting, Senator Sanders said, "It simply blew me away and would blow anyone's mind—that one drug, Atripla, costs $25,000 per year."
+He called this bill "fairly radical for the U.S. Congress".
 According to estimates, proponents of the bill believe that the costs of the prizes would be offset by the introduction of generic drugs and the reduction of monopoly power in the pharmaceutical industry.
 Sanders believes that these bills will save private insurers, Medicaid, and other government assistance programs money.

-One of the goals of the bill is to "de-link research and development incentives from product prices," along with getting rid of patents and what the bill's author asserts to be monopoly power.
+One of the goals of the bill is to "de-link research and development incentives from product prices," along with eliminating patents and, what the bill's author asserts, monopoly power.
 It aims to free research and development by proposing a possible "Open Source Dividend" element.
-This means that a percentage of the prize money from the innovation funds would go to those persons or communities that allow access to knowledge, data, etc. to public domains and offer free access to patents.
+This means that a percentage of the prize money from the innovation funds would go to those persons or communities that make knowledge, data, etc., available in the public domain and offer free access to patents.

-Senator Sanders and other proponents of both bills assert that the prize funds will give incentives for manufacturers to seek innovative treatments for illnesses and diseases that are more important to society.
-In addition, they state that these funds will lower drug prices, along with what they claim to be wasteful research and development costs.
+Senator Sanders asserts that the prize funds will incentivize manufacturers to develop innovative treatments for illnesses and diseases that are more important to society.
+In addition, they state that these funds will lower drug prices and reduce what they claim are wasteful research and development costs.
 This bill has been favored by Joseph Stiglitz.